 DSL is usually capable of delivering speeds of up to 20Mbps or so.
 However, the speed of your service can be affected by how far away your home is from your local telephone exchange and the condition of the copper wires.
 The further away, and the older the wires, the slower the connection will be.
 In addition, the service can slow down at peak usage times, such as the evenings and weekends.
 That's because DSL services work on shared connections.

 You’ll sometimes see the phrase “contention ratio” in the small print for DSL providers.
 This is industry jargon for sharing.
 If the contention ratio is 50:1, it means that at peak times you could be sharing your connection with as many as fifty people.
 And this will slow your connection down considerably.
 The lower the contention ratio, the better.

-Virgin Media has been investing in its fibre network too and recently introduced a 500Mb service.
+Virgin Media has been investing in its own network too and recently introduced a 1,000Mbps service.

 There are two main types of fibre broadband: fibre-to-the-home and fibre-to-the-cabinet.

 With fibre-to-the-cabinet broadband, the network of fibre optic cables runs to your local telephone exchange cabinet from where data is transferred through (often old) telephone copper cables for the final few hundred metres or kilometres to your home.

 Since copper wires significantly slow down the speed of a connection, FTTC broadband has a maximum speed of 100Mbps.
 But depending on how far your home is from your local cabinet box, the speed you're able to get could be far lower.